Skip to main content

 OpenUGC uses environment variables for database, authentication, and storage configuration.

-To make this easy, you can create a PowerShell script (run.ps1) like this:
+To make this easy, you can create a PowerShell or a Bash script like this:

 # Automatically set all the environment variables and run the project